Pre-set to California Β· adjust breed & care level

 Domestic Shorthair cat in Fresno β $2,450β$2,830/year

-Cats often remain the lower-cost option overall, especially in a more affordable city where boarding, grooming, and housing-related costs stay modest.
+Cats often remain the lower-cost option overall, especially in a more affordable inland city where boarding, grooming, and housing-related costs stay modest.

 Money-Saving Tips